daniel-xyz/go-chain/README.md

 #### Outlook

-Eventually this client will become compatible with one of the Ethereum testnets and not connect to it's own (rather stupid) chain.
+Eventually this client will become compatible with the Ethereum Blockchain as soon as the first prototype works with it's own (rather stupid) chain.